microsoft/MLOS/documentation/02-Build.md

 ## Docker

-Assuming you've built a container image using the instructions in [01-Prerequisites.md](./01-Prerequisites.md#docker) you can start an interactive session using the container image as follows:
+If you chose to use the Docker build environment and have already built or pulled a container image using the instructions in [01-Prerequisites.md](./01-Prerequisites.md#docker) you can start an interactive session using the container image as follows:

 ```sh
 # Using the UbuntuVersion local shell variable set earlier to "docker build" the image: